Fiscal year and reporting timeline

 State law requires nonprofits with revenues of $2 million or more in a given fiscal year to produce and submit audited financial statements for that year.

-City ordinance requires that any nonprofit receiving at least $750,000 in funding from the City and County of San Francisco in a given fiscal year to produce and submit audited financial statements for that year.
-The Controller’s Office is developing policy for submission and when waivers may be applicable.
+City ordinance requires that any nonprofit receiving at least $1 million in funding from the City and County of San Francisco in a given fiscal year to produce and submit audited financial statement for that year.
+See the Controller’s Office policy for submission and certain exceptions.

-Recipients of at least $750,000 in federal funding may be required to produce audited financial statements as part of the “single audit” of those federal funds.
+Recipients of at least $1 million in federal funding may be required to produce audited financial statements as part of the “single audit” of those federal funds.

 If any of these thresholds or conditions apply to your organization, you must perform an audit of your financial statements and post this audit publicly on your website.